Fluentide

 Fluentide is the Chinese podcast you can actually understand

 Most Chinese podcasts pick one register and one speed; Fluentide calibrates four HSK tiers so you always have an episode at your i+1.
-Real news, native-quality audio, full transcripts with pinyin toggle and line-by-line English translation — three free episodes, no signup needed to start.
+Real news, native-quality audio, full transcripts with pinyin toggle and line-by-line English translation.
+Five free episodes after a one-tap magic-link sign-in — no password, no payment.

 The 10 best Chinese podcasts in 2026 (quick list)